robur-coop/miragevpn-spec/openvpn.md

 Remote SID: remote session ID
 TLS Payload: only for CONTROL message
 ```

-All operations apart from DATA share a common header which describe a
-_session ID_:
-- local SID - 8 byte: it's a random 64 bit value to identify TLS session.
-The
-  TLS server side uses a HMAC of the client to create a pseudo random number for
-  a SYN Cookie like approach.
-- hmac - 20 bytes (depending on hash algo, commonly SHA1)
-- packet id - 4 byte
-- timestamp - 4 byte (seconds since Unix epoch).
-The specification says that
-  this field is optional.
-- acked packet-IDs array length - 1 byte
-- acked packet-IDs - length * 4 byte
-- remote SID - 8 byte (only if acked length > 0)
-- TLS payload (only in control messages)

-NOTE: For more details, the `protocol_dump` function specifies the packet
-format.

-They consist of: local session ID, HMAC signature, packet ID, timestamp, acked
-packet IDs, remote session ID (only present if acked packet IDs is non-empty),
-message ID, TLS payload.

 The DATA packet is described as is:
 ```